rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  but it's almost as though then no big surprise
 *  that after you do a leg stay,
 *  if I were to wake you up the next day
-*  and say you're back doing legs,
+*  and say you're back doing leg,
-*  you say I can't do that.
+*  she's, I can't do that.
 *  I'm toast, I'm hoarse, my legs are done.
 *  And that's what we think could perhaps explain
 *  why you get that fatigue.
 *  Does that make some sense?
-*  Makes very good sense.
+*  It makes very good sense.
 *  And in the absence of better language to put to it,
 *  I've long thought that one of the best things about sleep
 *  is that we are not engaging our frontal cortex